covcom/205CDE/labs/12 Introduction to PHP/worksheet.md

 This file should be named using PHP-extension (not HTML-extension) for example Minimal.php, so that the server understands to execute the PHP-code.

 Note that the page is shown in the browser but it isn't valid HTML page.
-It doesn't have DOCTYPE or <html> and so on.
+It doesn't have DOCTYPE or html element and so on.
 We could add additional print statements to output these tags, or we could use embedded PHP to produce valid page.
 But since we will be using PHP to give answers to  the requests we send from Javascript, we don't care about this.

 ## 3 Some PHP-spesific features